Organization: U.S. Department of Agriculture (USDA)

 - Two educational or professional recommendations.
 Applications need at least one recommendation submitted in order to be viewed by the mentor.

-USFS Office/Lab and Location: Three research opportunities are available with the US Forest Service (USFS), Southern Research Station, Center for Integrated Forest Science.
-The appointment will be located in either Otto, North Carolina, Research Triangle Park, North Carolina, Tallahassee, Florida, or Starkville, Mississippi.
+USFS Office/Lab and Location: A research opportunity is available with US Forest Service (USFS), Southern Research Station, Eastern Forest Environmental Threat Assessment Center located in Research Triangle Park, North Carolina.
+Initial research location may be remote depending on COVID restrictions.

 Appointment Length: The appointment will initially be for one year, but may be extended upon recommendation of USFS and is contingent on the availability of funds.